A BRIEF HISTORY

 to The beach at Changi was lovely, miles of sandy beaches

-and quite shallow in places, ideal for non swimmers like myself.
-The lads always enjoyed themselves and
+and quite shallow in places, ideal for non swimmers

-park and plenty of bushes to change under.
+shaded areas to park and plenty of bushes to change under.

 I shall always remember one occasion when I was there,